LaboInfra/laboinfra.github.io/docs/index.md

 ## :bulb: How to Join Us

-Interested in using our services orcontributing ?
+Interested in using our services or contributing ?
 Visit the [Join Us](/join) page to get started.

 ## :ambulance: Need Help?